BodiAugustus/ashley_defi/README.md

 #41.
 Added useEffect in useAccount.js to add a change event on user account change to update UI with active account.
 Added provider as a dependency to useAccount, passed through setupHooks.

 #42.
 Added sliced user account to connect button ui when connected.
 Set up and used Useswr to handle data fetching in useAccount.js.
 Installed npm i swr to do so.
 Retested, accounts successfully fetched/updated on change.

+#43.
+Setup admin property to display admin account.
+Added adminAddresses.
+Ran through Keccak256.
+Used utils to run in return.
+Added new conditional to connect button in Hero if admin.